Pepper Pot Day

 How to Celebrate Pepper Pot Day

-It’s unlikely to find Pepper Pot in a restaurant menu.
-Look up a recipe in your cookbook, or online, and make it at home.
+The only way to celebrate this holiday is to have a bowl of this soup.
+Unfortunately, it is unlikely you will find Philadelphia Pepper Pot soup on a restaurant menu.
+So, we suggest you look up a recipe in your cookbook, or online.
+Then, make it at home.

 History and Origin of Pepper Pot Day